rstacruz/til-2020/posts/blog-post-one.md

 `
 ```

 This is where it starts to break down.
 We're now mixing the declarative nature of CSS with some rules that are written in an imperative style.
 We're also now interweaving 2 languages together&mdash;CSS and JavaScript&mdash;where your brain may have to switch contexts mid-way.

+### Interpolation

 This brain-context-switching is even more apparent in some other CSS-in-JS libraries:

 ```css
 // using emotion